sighupio/distribution/README.md

 ## Overview

-SIGHUP Kubernetes Distribution (SKD) is a [CNCF certified](https://landscape.cncf.io/?selected=fury-distribution) battle-tested Kubernetes distribution based purely on upstream Kubernetes.
+SIGHUP Distribution (SKD) is a [CNCF certified](https://landscape.cncf.io/?selected=fury-distribution) battle-tested Kubernetes distribution based purely on upstream Kubernetes.

 It is developed and maintained by [SIGHUP][sighup-site] and the community, and it is fully open source.

 > 🎯 The goal of SKD is to turn any standard Kubernetes cluster into a fully-configured production-grade cluster.

 > SKD was named SKD (Kubernetes Fury Distribution).
-SIGHUP has been acquired by ReeVo and the new name will be SIGHUP Kubernetes Distribution.
+SIGHUP has been acquired by ReeVo and the new name will be SIGHUP Distribution.
 The project will remain Open and Available, without additional changes.

 ## Un-distribution model 🧬